continuedev/continue/docs/docs/how-to-use-continue.md

 - “/edit here is a connector for postgres, now write one for kafka”
 - "/edit Rewrite this API call to grab all pages"

+### Using context from multiple other files

+Similar to how you would make changes manually, focus on one file at a time.
+But if there is key information in other files, highlight those sections of code too

 ### Tasks with a few steps

 There are many more tasks that Continue can help you complete.
 Typically, these will be tasks that don't involve too many steps to complete.